Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Methodology

-As shown in Figure~\ref{fig:main1}, a CM consists of two components: 1) correlation matrix ($\mathbf{R}$) between channels, and 2) domain parameters ($\alpha$ and $\beta$), which scale and shift the matrix according to the dataset's characteristics, along with a sigmoid function to normalize the values between 0 and 1.
+As shown in Figure~\ref{fig:CM_component}, a CM consists of two components: 1) similarity matrix ($\mathbf{R}$) between channels, and 2) domain parameters ($\alpha$ and $\beta$), which scale and shift the matrix according to the dataset's characteristics, along with a sigmoid function to normalize the values between 0 and 1.

-\textbf{Correlation matrix.} Correlation measures the relationships between channels and has been used in previous works to analyze CD~\citep{yang2024vcformer,zhao2024rethinking}.
-Building on these approaches, we employ a correlation matrix ($\mathbf{R}$) between channels to create a CM.
-However, high correlation does not always indicate a strong positive relationship, as the values range from $-1$ to $1$, with strong negative relationships near $-1$.
+\textbf{1) Similarity matrix.} Correlation measures the relationships between channels and has been used in previous works to analyze CD \cite{yang2024vcformer,zhao2024rethinking}.
+Building on these approaches, we employ a correlation matrix ($\mathbf{R}$) as a similarity matrix.
+However, strong relationhip implies either highly positive or highly negative correlation, as the values of correlation range from -1 to 1, implying no relationship with correlation of 0.
 To address this issue, we use the absolute value of the matrix $|\mathbf{R}|$.
+Robustness to the choice of similarity metric is discussed in Table~\ref{tbl:metric_abl}.

-\textbf{Domain parameters.} We argue that $|\mathbf{R}|$ alone might be insufficient for modeling a CM for the following reasons: First, correlation is a relative measure that depends on the dataset.
-As shown in the first panel of Figure~\ref{fig:adjust}, different datasets exhibit different distributions of the elements of $|\mathbf{R}|$.
-To align these differences, we normalize $|\mathbf{R}|$ by subtracting the mean value, resulting in $\bar{\mathbf{R}}$, as shown in the second panel of Figure~\ref{fig:adjust}.
-Second, the relationship between correlation and CD may vary across datasets (i.e., the same correlation can correspond to different levels of CD depending on the dataset).
-To deal with this discrepancy among datasets, we introduce two learnable domain parameters, $\alpha$ and $\beta$, which scale and shift $|\mathbf{R}|$, respectively, as shown in the third panel of Figure~\ref{fig:adjust}.
-Using these parameters along with a sigmoid function, we model a CM for achieving PCD as $\mathbf{M} = \sigma(\alpha \cdot \bar{\mathbf{R}} + \beta)$.
+\textbf{2) Domain parameters.} Although a similarity matrix captures dataset-specific information as prior knowledge using the statistics of a dataset, we argue that the matrix alone might be insufficient for modeling a CM for the following two reasons: \begin{itemize}[leftmargin=0.3cm,itemsep=1pt,topsep=-2pt, partopsep=2pt] \item \textbf{a) Relative measure.} Similarity is a dataset-dependent measure, where different datasets exhibit different distributions of elements of $|\mathbf{R}|$, as shown in shown in Figure~\ref{fig:adjust}(a). \item \textbf{b) Varying dataset characteristics.} The relationship between correlation and CD may \textit{vary across datasets} (i.e., a same correlation can correspond to different levels of CD). \end{itemize}